AMyriadseviltwin/Obsidian/Death in Space/Character Creation/ORIGINS 2.md

 ㅤ* The brief initial description in *italic* text is straight from the book.
 Everything after that is what I have written for the campaign, and to offer a bit more depth to these origins.
 Still, make your character based on these origins however you like :)

 ### 1. CARBON
-> No humans prefer life in space more than the carbon.
-First created in a long forgotten age, the men and women of science...
+> Grown in space-based exo-wombs, the carbon were naturally designed to live in space.
+Carbon-based replicants were a marvel of gene science, first achieved in a long-forgotten age, and since then